BMB-Learn-to-Code/movie-watch-list-japp/README.md

 5. Open a PR describing motivation & changes

 ## License
-AGPL-3.0 — see [LICENSE](./LICENSE).
+AG PL-3.0 — see [LICENSE](./LICENSE).
 If you run a modified version as a network service, you must make the source (including modifications) available to users interacting with it.

 ## Attribution / Notes
 Generated endpoints are intentionally minimal for learning purposes.
 Feel free to evolve this into a fuller watch list service.

 ---
 Happy hacking!